Hallerbos1113/GoLoginRegister/Readme.md

 My skill is not good so that it couldn't give you a pleasure, I'm afraid.

 Give an advicement, thank you.

+If you need me to modify code, contact me and update my code in Github.